Anova Culinary PCB-120US-K1

 Sous Vide Water Oven: What to look out for

-Water Depth: Certain foods need a specific water depth.
-For example, lamb needs at least 6 inches water depth in order to cook well.
+Certain foods need a specific water depth.
+For example, lamb needs at least 6 inches of water depth in order to cook well.

-Temperature Range: As with any oven, certain foods will need higher or indeed lower temperatures than other.
+As with any oven, certain foods will need higher or indeed lower temperatures than others.
 Try to find out the temperature range of the food you want to cook will be.

 Sous Vide Immersion Circulator: What to look out for